odipixel/odipixel/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 - 😀 My name is kishore.I am a web developer.
-I built Odipixel,a website is for developers where they can download admin dashboards,themes and plugins.
+I built Odipixel,Prpix.in,Xelity.com,a website is for developers where they can download admin dashboards,themes and plugins.
 - 👀 A self taught developer who always tries to learn new technologies.
 - 🌱 I’m currently learning react and flutter
 - 💞️ I’m looking to collaborate with UX designer to learn UX design tricks.